Broadband for low income families

 First of all, before you even think of signing a deal with a broadband supplier, always look at what is called the 'total contract cost' not just the monthly cost or the total first year cost.
 The total contract cost shows you the minimum you will pay for the length of time you'll sign up for.
 If that total contract cost isn't quoted, you should ask for it.

-The quoted total monthly cost won't include the setup/installation costs or any additional connection charges.
-Definitely don't use the total monthly cost to budget for your internet connection.
+The total monthly cost won't include the set-up/installation costs or any additional connection charges.

-- Line rental – Whether you make calls or not, you will always have to pay for line rental but remember that this also covers the cost of the physical internet connection.
+- Line rental – Whether you make calls or not, you will always have to pay for line rental – this is included in the advertised price for the broadband

 - Local call charges – Ideally these should be free